Soil Composition, Classification and the Munsell System

 Last updated:

-A pinch of soil has always been a witness that cannot lie, but it took forensic science most of the twentieth century to learn how to read it properly.
-Soil transferred from a burial site to a suspect's boot sole, or from a ditch bank to a car wheel arch, carries a composite of mineral grains, organic particles, pollen, fungal spores, diatom frustules, and microorganisms that together form an almost-unique chemical and biological fingerprint of a particular piece of ground.
-The challenge is not that soil lacks information.
-The challenge is that it contains so much information that the analyst must know precisely which fraction to measure and how to compare it statistically with a known source.
+Soil transferred from a burial site to a suspect's boot, or from a ditch bank to a vehicle wheel arch, carries a composite fingerprint: mineral grains, organic particles, pollen, and microorganisms that together map a particular patch of ground.
+The analytical challenge is selecting which fraction to measure and understanding how to compare it against a known source, because each fraction contributes differently to a forensic discrimination.

 The foundation of that comparison is a clear understanding of what soil actually is.
 Soil scientists define soil as the uppermost layer of the Earth's surface where mineral weathering products, decomposing organic matter, living organisms, water, and air interact in a dynamic system that supports plant growth and mediates geochemical cycling.
 For the forensic analyst, this definition is important because each component of that system is potentially transferable and potentially discriminating.
 The mineral fraction tells you about the bedrock geology.
 The organic fraction tells you about the vegetation history and decomposition chemistry.
 The pollen fraction tells you about the local plant community and, sometimes, the season.
 The colour of the whole tells you about iron oxidation state and organic-matter content, both of which vary geographically in ways the Munsell system captures in a standardised, reproducible way.